Industry Trends

 13. The Keg Mansion

 You’re probably thinking, “What?
-The Keg isn’t unique.
+The Keg isn’t one of the most unusual restaurants in Toronto.
 It’s a franchise.”
 But hang tight.

 The Keg Mansion is haunted.